adindaprillycindana/submission-capstone-modul-2/README.md

 - Identify the busiest and most overcrowded corridors.
 - Highlight demographic groups most affected by overcrowding.
 - Recommend corridor prioritization for additional bus allocation.

-✍️ This project was developed to support **evidence-based transport planning** and promote **equitable access to public transportation** in Jakarta.